 These three codes are the most common when building a new home in Perth’s metropolitan.
 We’re not going to list all the differences, so here are some of the key points.

-- R20: Generally indicates a density of 20 dwellings units per hectare.
+- R20 zoning: Generally indicates a density of 20 dwellings units per hectare.

 - The residence must cover at least 50% of the total site, with at least 30sqm of outdoor living.